TabbycatDebate/tabbycat/docs/use/importing-data.rst

 You first need to add institutions.
 Once institutions are added, you can then add teams and adjudicators in the relevant sections.
 Each of these is a two-step process:

 - For **institutions** and **venues**, it will first ask you to copy-paste a list of names and properties in a comma-separated table format.
 The second step is to confirm individual fiels.
-- For **teams** and **adjudicators**, it will first ask you how many teams/adjudicators to add for each institution.
+- For **teams** and **adjudicators**, it will first ask you how many teams/adjudicators to add for each institution (or who lack an institutional affiliation).
 The second step is to fill in their details, for example, names.

 .. image:: images/add-institutions.png